See also

 According to the word received her, Lewis has telegraphed to Dayton, Ohio, for new parts and that when his aeroplane is repaired he intends to resume his cross-country flight.

-Note on Husband: Birdseye Blakeman LEWIS (2)
+Note on Birdseye Blakeman LEWIS (2)